FREQUENTLY ASKED QUESTIONS

 Q8.
 Does the attorney-client privilege apply to my contracts?
 Or other lawyer-specific characteristics?

 Similarly, we won't keep your funds in an Interest on Lawyers Trust Account.
-Once we start charging for Contract Watchdog, we will accept your company's credit card payment like any other service provider.
+Once we charge for a download from Contract Watchdog, we will accept your company's credit card payment like any other service provider.
 Credit card information will be kept by a third-party service provider, not Contract Watchdog.

 Also, you can usually sue a lawyer for malpractice - after all, lawyers are professionals who charge the big bucks.
-Under our terms and since we don't provide legal services, you agree that our aggregate liability is capped at the lesser of the amount that you spent to receive the relevant service or $100.
+Under our terms and since we don't provide legal services, you agree that our aggregate liability is capped.
 The key is that Contract Watchdog is just an informational tool and you're in control, not the software.

 Q9.
 I'm a consumer, not a business.
 Can I use Contract Watchdog?